zelix-lang/Zelix/SECURITY.md

    - The impact is measured by the potential damage that the vulnerability can cause.
    - An issue that can cause incorrect terminal input or CLI crashes is considered a **BUG**, not a vulnerability.
    - A vulnerability that gives an attacker any control over (RCE, privilege escalation, reading files, changing files, modifying system behavior, etc.) a foreign machine is considered a **10**.
-   - A vulnerability that allows DoS (albeit highly unlikely with Fluent) or network attacks is considered a **5**.
+   - A vulnerability that allows DoS (albeit highly unlikely with Zelix) or network attacks is considered a **5**.
    - A vulnerability that triggers an infinite loop and resource exhaustion is considered a **5**. **[3]**
    - A vulnerability that allows information disclosure in a negligent manner is considered a **1**.
 (E.g. Compiler versions in an error message).
    - A vulnerability that is caused by a third-party library is **initially** considered a **4**, if the vulnerability is severe, we might develop a custom solution or switch to another library.